Jbleezy/BO1-Reimagined/README.md

 * See if ChangeLevel() works in coop
 * Ray Gun: make sure ray gun isnt glitching out other AI types
 * See if turrets are still making damage markers in coop
+* see if player.spectatorclient works to get who player is spectating (should probably match up with GetEntityNumber())

 ## MAYBE:
 * Ascension: double tap obtainable by having every other perk on the map? (gained as soon as you get all perks, lost if you lose one)